jeremytammik/tbc/a/2038_highlight_link.md

 <img src="img/highlight_linked_element.gif" alt="Highlight linked element" title="Highlight linked element" width="599"/> <!-- Pixel Height: 358 Pixel Width: 599 -->
 </center>

-Thanks!
-I have placed it on my fresh starting [Sharp BIM blog](https://sharpbim.hashnode.dev), that I will usually journal my findings there as well as here in the forum:

-- [Highlight elements from a linked document](https://sharpbim.hashnode.dev/highlight-elements-from-a-linked-document)

 Yes, the proposed solution is tested and works for me...
 I will be glad to know if there are any exception to this methodology.

+I have also published this on my fresh starting [Sharp BIM blog](https://sharpbim.hashnode.dev);
+I will usually journal my findings there as well as here in the forum:

+- [Highlight elements from a linked document](https://sharpbim.hashnode.dev/highlight-elements-from-a-linked-document)

 Many thanks to Moustafa for this clear explanation and demonstration, and for all his other great support in the discussion forum!

-Best of luck and much success to your new blog!
+Best of luck and much success with your new blog!

 ####<a name="3"></a> Modify Duct Length